Access to Northern Infrastructure Fund

 Several research projects funded by Sentinel North involve sampling or field work in terrestrial or marine environments.
 Funding already provided for those projects supports the cost of travels and shipping equipment North, but significant additional costs for many projects may remain.
 In order to cover these additional costs, Sentinel North provides its researchers with a Fund to facilitate their access to northern research infrastructure.

 Funding requests can be submitted at any time.
-However, applications are assessed twice a year.
-Applicants must consider the following evaluation dates in their planning:
+Applicants must consider the following evaluation date in their planning: